jasminechowdhury/jasminechowdhury.github.io/_posts/What is Generative AI & Agentic AI? + their differences and their impact.md

 1) Setting goals = User provides the AI with a goal, not just a simple request
 2) Planning breakdown = The AI breaks down that goal into smaller steps
-3) Using tools = The AI will use external tools, APIs or systems to help fulfill the goal
+3) Using tools = The AI will use external tools, APIs or systems to help fulfil the goal
 4) Autonomous action = Execution of each step is conducted by the AI until the goal reaches completion